Pretty Good Phone Privacy: Introduction

 While this major privacy issue has long been present in the architecture, the practical reality of the problem and lack of technical countermeasures against bulk surveillance is beyond what was known before.
 However there is a fundamental technical challenge at the root of this problem: even if steps were taken to limit the sale or disclosure of user data, such as by passing legislation, the cellular architecture generally and operators specifically would still seemingly need to know where users are located in order to provide connectivity.
-Thus users must trust that network operators will do the right thing with respect to privacy despite not having done so to date.\\[0.5ex] \textbf{Architectural, deployable solution.} We aim to remedy this state of affairs by identifying and leveraging points of decoupling in the architecture.
-Our solution is designed to be deployed by Mobile Virtual Network Operators (\acrshort{mvno}s), where the \acrshort{mvno} operates the evolved packet core (\acrshort{EPC}) while the base stations (\acrshort{enb}s) are operated by a Mobile Network Operator (\acrshort{mno}).
-This presents us with architectural independence as the \acrshort{mvno} can alter its core functionality, so long as the \acrshort{EPC} conforms to LTE/5G standards.
-Our approach is made feasible by the industry-wide shift toward software-based \acrshort{EPC}s.
+Thus, as things stand, users must trust that cellular network operators will do the right thing with respect to privacy despite not having done so to date.

+\paragraph{Architectural, deployable solution.} We identify points of decoupling in the cellular architecture to protect user privacy in a way that is immediately deployable.
+In this, we are aided by the industry-wide shift toward software-based cellular cores.
+Whereas prior generations of cellular networks ran on highly-specific hardware, many modern cellular core functions are run in software, making it more amenable to key changes.

-In our approach, users are protected even against tracking by their own carrier (the \acrshort{mvno}).
-We decouple network connectivity from authentication and billing, which allows the carrier to run \acrshort{EPC} services that are unaware of the identity or location of their users but while still authenticating them for network use.
+In our approach, users are protected against location tracking, even by their own carrier.
+We decouple network connectivity from authentication and billing, which allows the carrier to run Next Generation Core (\acrshort{EPC}) services that are unaware of the identity or location of their users but while still authenticating them for network use.
+Our architectural change allows us to nullify the value of the user's \acrshort{imsi}, an often targeted identifier in the cellular ecosystem, as a unique identifier.
 We shift authentication and billing functionality to outside of the cellular core and separate traditional cellular credentials from credentials used to gain global connectivity.